TheGamerz29/E.F.V.S.L.C-Fake-Virus-Simulator/README.md

 It is created entirely using cmd!by one 12 year old!

- This Fake Virus Launcher Can...
+ # This Fake Virus Launcher Can...
+# 1.
- .Simulates 8 Hyper Realistic Fake viruses.,
+Simulates 8 Hyper Realistic Fake viruses,
+# 2.
- .reset your internet setting without reboot., .Completely open source.,
+reset your internet setting without reboot,
+# 3.
+Completely open source,
+# 4.
-.Have some lore.,
+Have some lore,
-.Frequent updates.,
-.Easter eggs.,
+# 5.
+Frequent updates,Updated every 2 weeks
+# 6.
+Some Easter eggs,

 By The time you read this,There is 8 fake viruses.But,More viruses will be added later on.

-[Notes]
+# [Notes]
-Expect some problem with the code.
-THIS IS A BETA
+# THIS IS A BETA
+# There might be some problem with the code
-All .bat file is detected as a viruses.
+# All .bat file is detected as a viruses.